 Apple AirPods are the epitome of convenience.
 However, they aren’t perfect and have their flaws.
 One issue that might be bugging you to the extreme is one AirPod not working from the pair, whether left or right.
-If you’re facing the issue where only one AirPod is working, follow the steps below.
+If you’re facing an issue where only the left or right AirPod is not working, follow the steps below.
 One of these should help fix the issue.

 - Ensure AirPods are charged

 - Clean AirPods

 - Battery issues